Performance & UX

 5. Is that next step worth the effort?

-If the page stalls on any one of those questions, conversion drops.
+If the page stalls on any one of those questions, conversion craters.

 The SaaS demo page audit checklist